 Next, determine the number of hours you receive sunlight in your location.
 This can be checked online, by simply typing in your nearest large city or town.
 Since solar panels come in a range of sizes, it is best to choose your solar panels, and then approximate the total required.
 So, for example, if you have 4 panels at 250W each, your potential power is 1000W.
 For this amount of power you could use a 48V system which requires 4-12 200AH batteries, with a 20 Amp MPPT Charge controller, which will ensure your current stays stable.

 The number of batteries you use will depend on the Voltage of each battery.
 48V batteries are recommended for domestic use as they are the most efficient.
 However it is important to remember that to maintain their efficiency, batteries should not be allowed to discharge below 50%.
 So the Total amp hours may be between 640AH and 960 AAH for one 12V battery if Watts = Volts x Amp hours.
-There are many online solar calculators which will help you determine the optimum number of solar panels and batteries required for your off-grid system, one of them can be found at:
+There are many online solar calculators which will help you determine the optimum number of solar panels and batteries required for your off-grid system.

 6. WHERE CAN YOU BUY A SOLAR AIR CONDITIONER SYSTEM?